jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/JavaScript cheat sheet.md

 # DOM

+## ## DOMContentLoaded vs. load

+<div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/cheat-sheets/html-cheat-sheet/#dom-content-loaded-vs-load" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">

+## DOMContentLoaded vs. load

+The `load` event is fired when the whole page has loaded, including all dependent resources such as stylesheets and images.
+This is in contrast to `DOMContentLoaded`, which is fired as soon as the page DOM has been loaded, without waiting for resources to finish loading.

+The `DOMContentLoaded` event fires when the HTML document has been completely parsed, and all deferred scripts (`<script defer src="…">` and `<script type="module">`) have downloaded and executed.
+It doesn't wait for other things like images, subframes, and async scripts to finish loading.

+`DOMContentLoaded` does not wait for stylesheets to load, however deferred scripts *do* wait for stylesheets, and `DOMContentLoaded` queues behind deferred scripts.
+Also, scripts which aren't deferred or async (e.g. `<script>`) will wait for already-parsed stylesheets to load.

+</div></div>

 ## Element.closest

 - finds the closest element in an element's ancestor tree (including itself) that matches the selector